noahl25/comcon/README.md

 ```
 Using a virtual environment isn't required but I reccomended it to prevent any issues.

-For the frontend, run the following commands:
+For the frontend, in another terminal, run the following commands:
 ```
 cd frontend
 npm install